Tensor networks and efficient descriptions of classical data: Efficient Description of Quantum Systems and Classical Data

+Understanding quantum many-body systems on a lattice requires grappling with the exponential growth of the Hilbert space with the number of lattice sites, a consequence of the tensor product structure of local Hilbert spaces.
+This challenge mirrors the difficulties in machine learning with large datasets: the space is too vast to fully process or store.
+In quantum physics, the resolution relies on the concept of entanglement entropy.
+Low-energy states of local Hamiltonians, particularly ground states, occupy a small subset of the full Hilbert space characterized by low entanglement entropy.
+This allows for their efficient numerical representation through tensor network states that reflect this entanglement scaling~\cite{Cirac2021Matrix,Schollwock2011Densitymatrix}.

+To clarify what is meant by ``low entanglement'', consider a quantum state described by the density matrix $\rho_{AB}$.
+For a subset $A$ of a system and its complement $B$ (see Fig.~\ref{fig:A-schematic-illustration}), the reduced density matrix $\rho_A = \tr_B(\rho_{AB})$ captures the state of $A$, and similarly for $B$.
+When the density matrix is pure, i.e., $\rho_{AB}=\ket{\Psi}\bra{\Psi}$ for some $\Psi$, the entanglement entropy (EE) is defined as

+measuring the entanglement between $A$ and $B$.
+The scaling of EE with the size of $A$ is of significant interest in quantum many-body physics.
+Systems with finite correlation lengths obey an area law for EE, where $S(\rho_A) \propto |\partial A|$, growing with the boundary of $A$ rather than its volume~\cite{Wolf2008Area}.
+This has been rigorously established for one-dimensional gapped systems with local Hamiltonians~\cite{Hastings2007Area} and for two-dimensional systems under certain conditions~\cite{Anshu2020Entanglement,Verstraete2013EntRate,Marien2016Entanglement}.
+In contrast, gapless systems like free theories, critical systems, and conformal field theories (CFTs) exhibit diverging correlation lengths and logarithmic EE scaling in one dimension, $S(\rho_A) \propto \log|A|$, and area law scaling $S(\rho_A) \propto |A|$ in two dimensions~\cite{Srednicki1993Entropy,Wilczek1994Geometric,Vidal-Rico-Latorre-Kitaev,Calabrese2004Entanglement,CalabreseCardy2009,CasiniHuerta2009}.

-A logarithmic or area law scaling of the entanglement entropy in ground states suggests that these states only occupy a small corner of the Hilbert space.
-This opens up an opportunity to efficiently characterize them with a family of variational states that have the same scaling of entanglement~\cite{Wolf2008,Schuch2008Entropy,cirac2020matrix}.
-Tensor networks have been proven to be powerful representations of ground states of many-body local Hamiltonians~\cite{cirac2020matrix}.
-In one dimensional systems, MPS states have area law scaling, and have been shown to be good variational states for gaped one-dimensional Hamiltonians~\cite{Wolf2008}.
-Entanglement entropy of the multi-scale entanglement renormalization ansatz (MERA) and tree tensor networks (TTN) scales logarithmically, characteristic of quantum critical systems~\cite{Vidal2008Class}.
-In higher dimensions, PEPS and MERA exhibit an area law, whereas TTNs have logarithmic scaling~\cite{cirac2020matrix}.
+The logarithmic or area law scaling of EE in ground states suggests that these states only occupy a restricted region of the Hilbert space, making them amenable to efficient characterization through variational states with matching entanglement scaling~\cite{Wolf2008Area,Schuch2008Entropy,Cirac2021Matrix}.
+Tensor networks are particularly effective at representing ground states of many-body local Hamiltonians~\cite{Cirac2021Matrix}.
+In one dimension, matrix product states (MPS) comply with the area law and serve as effective variational states for gapped Hamiltonians~\cite{Wolf2008Area}.
+The EE of multi-scale entanglement renormalization ansatz (MERA) and tree tensor networks (TTN) scales logarithmically, aligning with the logarithmic EE scaling of quantum critical systems~\cite{Vidal2008Class}.
+In higher dimensions, projected entangled pair states (PEPS) and MERA follow the area law, while TTN exhibit logarithmic scaling~\cite{Cirac2021Matrix}.